 Using information from the water-use monitoring and reporting tool, the Council will monitor zones weekly to prioritise zones for leak investigation and repairs.
-Otaki will be an important focus for 2021/22, and monitoring Paekakariki night flows for any return of the high leakage rates.
+Otaki will be an important focus for 2021/22, as well as monitoring Paekākāriki night flows for any return of the high leakage rates.